 As much as we love having all that sticky shit on our fingers, the definition of finger-lickin’ good, it is best to just use a grinder, why?
 Well, hygiene for one, obviously, and for the kief.
 I am a huge fan of kief, to me, it is the underdog.

-Kief is great to add a bit of punch to joints and bowl and if you’re up for it, you make your own hash or your own weed moon rocks.
+Kief is great to add a bit of punch to joints and bowls and if you’re up for it, you make your own hash or your own weed moon rocks.
 Whatever it is, you need to know how to get the maximum kief from your grinder.

 Let’s talk about the grinder though, and no, I am not referring to the app.
 A grinder is a small, round, hand-powered device used to pulverize and reduce cannabis to a uniform size for consumption.
 Each half features a set of gently rounded, or crazy sharp teeth along the interior surface.